Castleford Tigers: 1896–1926: Background and formation

-Castleford RFC joined the Northern Rugby Football Union for the 1896–97 season, its second and remained in the ranks of the semi-professionals until the end of the 1905–06 season.
-Not much is known about the original Castleford club, except that they have no connection with the present Castleford Tigers RLFC.
+Rugby league in the town of Castleford can be traced back to the late nineteenth century.
+The original Castleford RFC joined the Northern Rugby Football Union in the breakaway league's second year, the 1896–97 season, and remained in the semi-professional ranks for ten seasons until withdrawing at the end of 1905–06.
+Little is known about this original club, which was not directly connected to the current Castleford Tigers RLFC.